ARMmbed/minar/readme.md

 - MINAR is an event scheduler, always enabled in mbed OS
 - You can schedule events with MINAR.
 Events are regular C/C++ functions.
+- MINAR is not a pre-emptive scheduler.
+Control gets back to MINAR when the currently scheduled event finishes execution.
 - Events shouldn't take too much time to execute
 - Events functions should never block in an infinite loop
 - Your applications start with `app_start` now, not with `main`